Every question, in plain English.

 When does the prize hit my wallet?

 Right after the rank is computed.
-Settlement and payout happen in the same atomic step — no manual ops queue.
+Settlement and payout happen in the same atomic step.
+No manual ops queue.
 You should see the credit on your wallet ledger before you finish reading this sentence.

 Do I have to finish in profit to collect a prize?